Benson Hotel: Current building

+Benson Hotel

+In 1914, Simon Benson assumed direct operation of the new wing and renamed it the Hotel Benson, operating it now as a separate business.
 Benson sold the hotel to William Boyd and Robert Keller in 1919.
+The adjoining Hotel Oregon closed in 1924, due to the economic effects of prohibition in the United States, but reopened in 1932, still operated by Wright-Dickinson.

-They, in turn, sold it to Seattle-based Western Hotels in 1944.
-In 1959, the old Oregon Hotel building next door was demolished by Western to make way for a 175-room annex to the 1912 building.
+Boyd and Keller sold the Hotel Benson to Seattle-based Western Hotels in 1944.
+The 1905 Hotel Oregon building was purchased and demolished by Western in 1957, to make way for a 200-room annex to the Hotel Benson, built at a cost of $3,000,000, which doubled the hotel's size.
+Designed by Jones, Lovegren, Helms and Jones, it opened in 1959 and contained a Trader Vic's on the ground level.

 Western International Hotels was renamed Westin Hotels in 1981, and the hotel became The Westin Benson.
 The Westin Benson was added to the National Register of Historic Places in 1986.
 Westin Hotels sold the hotel to WestCoast Hotels (now Coast Hotels & Resorts) in 1988 and it returned to its original name.

-El Gaucho Restaurant is on the ground floor of the building.
+El Gaucho Restaurant is on the ground floor of the 1959 wing, where Trader Vic's was once located.

 The Jimi Hendrix Experience drummer Mitch Mitchell died in his hotel room at the Benson Hotel on November 12, 2008.

 On October 6, 2021, the hotel was rebranded as part of Curio Collection by Hilton, a division of Hilton Hotels.

+Reception

+The hotel was a finalist in the Best Hotel category of Willamette Week's annual 'Best of Portland' readers' poll in 2025.